Test data management

 - DATPROF Subset for the purpose of modeling subset templates;

-- DATPROF Runtime for the purpose of running generated code, templates, and the distribution of datasets.
+- DATPROF Virtualize for the purpose of cloning and snapshotting.

-The patented DATPROF suite is designed to minimalize effort (hours) during each stage of the lifecycle.
+The DATPROF platform is designed to minimize effort and time during each stage of the lifecycle.
 This translates directly into its high implementation speed and ease of use during maintenance.

 FAQ